 Our mission at The Music Academy is to provide high quality music education to people of all ages, interests, abilities, and backgrounds.
 It is best understood by hearing stories from our students.
-If you have a story you’d like to share, please contact our Director of Community Engagement, Stephanie Foley Davis at firstname.lastname@example.org.
+If you have a story you’d like to share, please contact our Associate Director, Stephanie Foley Davis at firstname.lastname@example.org.

 The following is the personal story of Alice Hodgkins, a cello student of Kellie Burgess.